-Fantasy Football Week 3 waiver wire: Add Chris Carson but J.J.
+Fantasy Football Week 3 Waiver Wire: Add Chris Carson, but J.J.
 Nelson, Jack Doyle should also be priorities to pick up

 Jack Doyle Indianapolis Colts TE

 |Brissett was great for Doyle in Week 2 against Arizona with eight catches for 79 yards on eight targets.
-And he has a great matchup in Week 3 against the Browns, who have allowed at least nine Fantasy points in each game this year against Jesse James and Benjamin Watson .
+And he has a great matchup in Week 3 against the Browns, who have allowed at least nine Fantasy points in each game this year against Jesse James and Benjamin Watson.
 The other positive is Luck should return soon, so Doyle's breakout campaign can still happen when his quarterback play improves even more.
 He's worth at least 10 percent of your FAAB dollars.

 |44%